muntedpissmole/PCCS/README.md

 - DS18B20 Temperature Sensor
 - fuel level sensor that scales from 240ohm (full) to 33ohm (empty)
 - DC0-25V Voltage Detection Module Voltage Sensor

+### Front End:
+- Waveshare 10.1" 1280 x 800 Touchscreen
+- RPI for powering the touchscren web ui, or a mini PC like an Intel NUC if you want a silky smooth webpage.
+I foudn that connecting the backend RPI to the touchscreen made the webui too jolty.

 ### Connections
 See config.json for lighting, relay and reed switch connections.